GokulVSD/tiCtactoe/README.md

 gcc main.c -o TicTacToe.exe `pkg-config --cflags --libs gtk+-3.0` -Wl,--export-all-symbols -mwindows

-Note: You need to alter the required GTK Lib version in the mainUI.glade file (with a text editor) to 3.0 instead of 3.12 before compiling on windows

 Warning!
 You need to quit the game only using the quit option in the settings menu on windows, if not, a ghost process is left behind.
 (This is because of the version mismatch of GTK on Windows and Linux)